bliutwo/leetcode_sols/leetcode_memo.md

 **NOTE**: All cards are written for C++, unless specified to be for Python.

 [Text file](https://drive.google.com/file/d/1MgthutGnuFLUzl3uMxvAT7J4f5kfKHLY/view?usp=sharing) containing notes.
-Can be converted using [Quizlet](https://help.quizlet.com/hc/en-us/articles/360029977151-Creating-sets-by-importing-content).
+Can be converted into cards/notes using [Quizlet](https://help.quizlet.com/hc/en-us/articles/360029977151-Creating-sets-by-importing-content) or [Anki](https://docs.ankiweb.net/#/importing).

 ## Cards